bbauska/UofM-AdvStyling/readme.md

 -   And many more.

-The following segment of this article is dedicated entirely to the frameworks themselves.
+<p>The following segment of this article is dedicated entirely to the
+frameworks themselves.
 The list goes down in accordance with the rankings we saw earlier.
-I have provided a general overview of each of the frameworks, as well as links to GitHub and the framework&apos;s website.
+I have provided a general overview of each of the frameworks, as well as links to GitHub and the framework&apos;s website.</p>

 <h2 name="ch01">01 -- React</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->